hbb20/CountryCodePickerProject/README.md

 - Addition of Kosovo Country by [Aleksei Kliuev](https://github.com/aleksei-klv)

 # Contribution
-- To add a new country, follow the [guide for add new country](https://github.com/hbb20/CountryCodePickerProject/wiki/Guide-to-add-new-country-in-list).
+- To add a new country, follow the [guide to add new country](https://github.com/hbb20/CountryCodePickerProject/wiki/Guide-to-add-new-country-in-list).
-- To add a new Language support, follow the [guide for add new language support](https://github.com/hbb20/CountryCodePickerProject/wiki/Add-New-Language-Support).
+- To add a new Language support, follow the [guide to add new language support](https://github.com/hbb20/CountryCodePickerProject/wiki/Add-New-Language-Support).